 - 1. Documentation of utility costs paid for the operation of the emergency shelter facility. - 2.
-At minimum, annual reports detailing the unduplicated count and demographic data of homeless persons residing in the shelter, and, "Services by Organization" report generated from the Homeless Management Information System (HMIS) two weeks after the end of the program year.
-If requested, quarterly reports are due no later than thirty (30) days following the last day of the quarter.
+Quarterly reports detailing the unduplicated count and demographic data of homeless persons residing in the shelter, and, "Services by Organization" report generated from the Homeless Management Information System (HMIS).
+Quarterly reports are due no later than thirty (30) days following the last day of the quarter.
 First quarter reports are due October 31; second quarter reports are due January 31; third quarter reports due April 30; and, fourth quarter and program year final reports are due July 31. - 3.
 Documentation of match funding in the amount of at least 100% of actual award to supplement the emergency shelter assistance provided with The County Emergency Shelter Grant funds from sources other than Emergency Shelter Grant funds.
 Documentation will include a description of the sources and amounts of such supplemental funds.
 Eligible match may include the value of any donated material or building, the value of any lease on a building, any salary paid to staff to carry out the emergency shelter services, and the value of the time and services contributed by volunteers to carry out emergency shelter services at a rate of \$5.00 per hour.
 Volunteers providing professional services are valued at the reasonable and customary rate in the community.